DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 Moreover, I cannot certify the continuity of the data in memory.
 (Note that with a kernel module and the kmalloc function this seems possible).

+Finally, there is probably a limit on the size of dynamic allocations!

 ### 2-Linux always "see" 4GB of RAM

-Indeed, by default the ZCU111 has a 4GB SODIMM.
 If we use the method described above, we run the risk of using memory addresses potentially used by the Linux Kernel.
 As I needed a lot of memory and not to use dynamic allocation (data continuity and complexity), I upgraded the SODIMM up to the maximum possible (32GB) and I made sure that it is well mapped in /dev/memory, but without the Linux kernel being able to exploit it like classic RAM.
 More simply, linux still sees 4GB of RAM, but can access the other 28GB of the PS in the same way as the 4GB of the PL.
+This gives us much more flexibility as we can manage the remaining 28GB of RAM as we wish.
 As the samples are coded on 16 bits (=2 bytes or 2 octets), it is possible to store up to 14 GSa in this unallocated memory for the Kernel.

 You can find more information on this subject later (in progress).